benjamin-kraatz/monorepo-library-generator/docs/NX_STANDARDS.md

 ```

 ❌ **INCORRECT**:

 ```
-@creativetoolkits/product-contract      # Wrong order (should be contract-product)
+@samuelho-dev/product-contract      # Wrong order (should be contract-product)
-@creativetoolkits/user/data-access      # Missing hyphen in type
+@samuelho-dev/user/data-access      # Missing hyphen in type
-@creativetoolkits/auth                  # Missing type prefix
+@samuelho-dev/auth                  # Missing type prefix
-@libs/feature-auth                      # Wrong alias (should be @creativetoolkits)
+@libs/feature-auth                      # Wrong alias (should be @samuelho-dev)
-@creativetoolkits/stripe-provider       # Wrong order (should be provider-stripe)
+@samuelho-dev/stripe-provider       # Wrong order (should be provider-stripe)
-@creativetoolkits/database/types        # Wrong separator (should be types-database)
+@samuelho-dev/database/types        # Wrong separator (should be types-database)
 ```

 ## Directory Structure